top of page

 2. Pay-To-Earn

-Number two on the list, known as pay to earn, is where players pay upfront before entering the blockchain gaming world.
+Number two on the list, paid to earn, is where players pay upfront before entering the blockchain gaming world.
 The medium of exchange is usually an NFT, modeled off the classic play-to-earn video game structure.
-Players hope their digital assets will increase over time, leaving them a tidy profit once they're ready to cash out.
+Players hope their digital assets will increase over time, leaving them a tidy profit once ready to cash out.

 3. GameFi

 The play-to-earn and pay-to-earn models commonly fall under GameFi, a general term for blockchain gaming referring to earning cash while gaming.
-Typically, consumers won't pay much for each transaction for buying and selling their digital assets, giving GameFi a big draw for players.
+Typically, consumers will only pay a little need to be more knowledgeable for each transaction for buying and selling their digital assets, giving GameFi a big draw for players.

 4. Asset Ownership In-Game

-Last but not least, many blockchain gamers might be leery of entering the world of in-game assets, which aren't removable from the specific game.
-In this case, when a gaming platform dies off and goes out of business, players lose everything.
+Last, many blockchain gamers might be leery of entering the world of in-game assets that aren't removable from the specific game.
+In this case, players lose everything when a gaming platform dies off and goes out of business.

 Hungry for more?
 Join me each week, where I'll break down complex topics and dissect the latest news within the cybersecurity industry and blockchain ecosystem, simplifying the world of tech.